Resources for Trauma Recovery and Community Support

 Trauma Demystified offers resources for trauma recovery for anyone who has experienced complex trauma, adults with childhood trauma, or is seeking to understand the healing process.
 Whether you’re on your own recovery journey or supporting someone who is, this resource provides accessible guidance and practical insights.
 Explore each episode to deepen your understanding and discover tools to support healing.
 Topics include what trauma is, how to create safety in adulthood after childhood trauma, and guidance on trauma counselling, parts work, and EMDR.

-Resources for 2SLBTQ+ individuals
+Resources for LGBTQ2+ individuals

-Finding the support can make all the difference for quee folks.
+Finding the support can make all the difference for queer folks.
 Below is a list of nonprofit organizations that provide resources, advocacy, and community for LGBTQ+ individuals.
 Whether you’re seeking mental health support or a welcoming space to connect, these groups are here to help.

-Calgary Outlink
+Calgary Outlink (Canada)

 Outlink is Calgary’s centre for gender and sexual diversity.
 Their services include peer support and the 2SLGBTQ+ resource line You Matter.

-Trevor Project
+Trevor Project (United States)

 The Trevor Project is a non-profit suicide prevention organization that provides 24/7 crisis support services, research, and advocacy for LGBTQ+ young people.